Be informed about policies that guide and protect McGaw Medical Center of Northwestern University, trainees and program staff.

 Suggested safety precautions for the Jesse Brown VA:

-- Do not walk outside of the VA or take public transportation home after sunset.
+Do not walk outside of the VA or take public transportation home after sunset.
+Please review the current shuttle schedule.

-- After 11 p.m., if there is no shuttle, ask the VA police for an escort to the cab/Uber waiting area outside.
-The training program’s department will reimburse with submission of the receipt.
+- After 11:00pm, if there is no shuttle, ask for an escort to the cab/Uber waiting area outside.
+Your program’s department will reimburse with the submission of the receipt.

 - E-mail any and all JBVA concerns to CHS_TRAINEE@VA.GOV.